cohesity/cohesity-ansible-role/docs/modules/cohesity_policy.md

         **Required**: `True`

-        **Description**: Specifies the day of the week (such as 'kMonday') to start the Job Run.
+        **Description**: Specifies the day of the week (such as 'Monday' *Case Sensitive*) to start the Job Run.
 Used with day count to define the day in the month to start     the Job Run.
 Specifies a day in a week such as 'Sunday', 'Monday', etc.

       - `day_count`